-ICG acts under an Investment Management Agreement with the Trustee of the funds – Infrastructure Specialist Asset Management Limited.
+ICG acts under an Investment Management Agreement with the Trustee of the funds, Infrastructure Specialist Asset Management Ltd.

 Infrastructure Specialist Asset Management Ltd (ISAM) is the Trustee for the two funds managed by ICG, being Energy Infrastructure Trust (EIT) and Diversified Infrastructure Trust (DIT) (together, the Funds).
-ISAM is a wholly owned subsidiary of Infrastructure Capital Holdings Pty Ltd. ISAM holds AFSL 237516.
+ISAM is a wholly owned subsidiary of Infrastructure Capital Holdings Pty Ltd, and holds AFSL 237516.

 The Trustee has appointed JP Morgan as custodian to hold the Assets owned by EIT and DIT and FundBPO to provide unit registry services.

 Role and responsibility of the Trustee

 As the Trustee, ISAM provides a robust independent governance overlay to the Funds and ensures that ICG complies with its obligations under each of the Investment Management Agreements.
 Each Fund has a compliance plan and ISAM monitors the Fund’s compliance with the plan and any other statutory obligations.
 In addition, the Trustee oversees the Fund’s administrative and reporting functions so that they are conducted properly and efficiently.
 In addition, the Trustee reviews and approves the annual audited financial statements for the Funds and reviews the valuer’s report from an independent valuation expert.